Can You Lay Composite Decking Over Concrete?

 Is your proposed deck going to be an acceptable height for your existing door threshold, given the height of your existing concrete patio?
 Ideally, when you walk off your doorstep, you want to either step down to your deck or at least be level with it – you do not want to be stepping up to it.

-3. Levelling the Surface
+Levelling the surface

-Natural and composite decking have their specific sub-frame span requirements, regardless of whether you are installing over an old concrete patio or any other hard surface.
 For our purposes, we will just talk about NewTechWood’s composite deck construction requirements.

 Depending on the decking profile board you have chosen, the decking span required for residential projects will range from 350mm for UH02, 450mm for US49, and 400mm for US54.
 Deduct 100mm from these measurements for commercial projects.
 Note: The span for NewTechWood’s specific commercial decking board, the US71, is 600mm.